The Wrecker (1929 film): Restoration

 The sound public domain version of the film was restored by The Vitaphone Soundtrack Project in 2025 and place on the Internet Archive.
-This is the version that the majority of audiences saw in 1929.
+This is the version that the majority of American audiences saw in 1929.
+Many British cinemas had not yet been wired for sound and presented the silent version.

-The 2009 DVD uses a mute print that does not have the original sound.
-A modern musical score by the composer Neil Brand and bears no resemblance to the original score of 1929.
+The 2009 DVD uses a mute print which has a newly composed score by the composer Neil Brand.
 The original musical score is said to have been removed because it had been prepared by Tiffany Pictures, the American film studio, and this sound version had become public domain.

 On 26 November 2009 the film was launched at a special screening at the Watercress Line, a heritage railway close to where the filming took place.